iifl-logo

 De-recognition of financial liabilities

-A financial liabilities is de-recognized when the obligation under the liability is discharged or cancelled or expires.
+A financial liability is de-recognized when the obligation under the liability is discharged or cancelled or expires.
 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the de-recognition of the original liability and the recognition of a new liability.
 The difference in the respective carrying amounts is recognized in the statement of profit and loss.

 Offsetting of financial instruments